Welcome to the OPCC

 The OPCC has developed a structured framework around training provision.
 This structure will be discussed with you as part of the PDR annual process to support your personal development plan and action plan for the coming year.
 As a benchmark the OPCC expects all staff to undertake (and record) a minimum of 20 hours Continuous Professional Development per year.

 We know that working flexibly / remotely can feel a little strange and lonely, depending on our personal circumstances, and some new starters who are working in their environment alone may feel cut off without regular communication.
 This is particularly pertinent if you haven’t met any of your new colleagues in person yet.
-Therefore, your line manager will set up a series of Teams calls for you with key people in the organisation within your first few weeks, to help you meet your colleagues to help you to build good working relationships, and get a better understanding of how your role fits in to the wider business strategy.
+Therefore, your line manager will set up a series of meetings for you (which may be physical or virtual as appropriate) with key people in the organisation within your first few weeks, to help you meet your colleagues to help you to build good working relationships, and get a better understanding of how your role fits in to the wider business strategy.
 It goes without saying that your manager will ensure that you have an early opportunity to meet together with all of your team colleagues who will be keen to welcome you and get to know you.

-If you are working flexibly from home or elsewhere, there is a virtual ‘kitchen’ where you can opt to ‘meet’ your new colleagues for a virtual cup of tea and a chat over lunch.
-A Teams invitation will be in your calendar for this, and also for the regular all staff meetings , in advance of your first day.
+If you are working flexibly from home or elsewhere, you are encouraged to 'meet' your new colleagues for a virtual cup of tea, or a chat over lunch.
+A Teams invitation will be in your calendar for regular all staff meetings , in advance of your first day.
 These are great opportunities to get to know your colleagues, in addition to the structured meet and greet sessions that your manager will set up for you.